TheWebWeWeave/TheDonaldSchulzProject/site/content/songs/play-the-game.md

 The song itself has a very playful feel to it.
 Parts of it feel kind of beachy like in the Caribbean.
 For about 4 years in a row before the Pandemic we would spend about a week out in those beaches as we went on an annual Vegan Cruise.

 I had a lot of fun writing and recording this song.
 It is just a nice feel good song and hope you enjoy this song as much as I did in creating it.
 Clicking on the link below will allow you to add the song to your Spotify or Apple Music Libraries.
+The song is schedule to be released on **April 28, 2023**.
 Thanks again for listening.

 [Smart Link](https://gate.fm/WRmR8Zel)